Plover (1788 ship)

 Plover was launched at Liverpool in 1788.
 Her whereabouts between 1798 and 1802 are currently obscure.
-She became a Liverpool-based slaver in 1802 and made three voyages delivering slaves from West Africa to the West indies before the French Navy captured her in 1806 as she was starting her fourth slaving voyage.
+She became a Liverpool-based slave ship in 1802.
+She made three voyages in the triangular trade, carrying enslaved people from West Africa to the West indies.
+The French Navy captured her in 1806 as she was starting her fourth voyage to acquire captives.
 The French Navy may have commissioned her as a corvette, but if so her service was brief.

 Career

 Plover first appears under that name in Lloyd's Register in 1802 with J. Brown, master, and Ward & Co. owners.